 Sheriff Mascher to retire after current term ends in 2020

 In a Tuesday, Nov.
-5, staff meeting, Sheriff Scott Mascher announced he plans to retire after his term ends in December 2020, according to a news release from the Yavapai County Sheriff’s Office.
+5, staff meeting, Yavapai County Sheriff Scott Mascher announced he plans to retire after his term ends in Dec.
+2020, according to a news release from the Yavapai County Sheriff’s Office (YCSO).

-Currently in his second term, Mascher has been with YCSO for more than 35 years, starting as a volunteer reserve deputy in 1983.
-He became a full-time deputy in 1986 and since then, he has worked over every rank.
-He remains honored by the continued community support all these years.
+Currently in his second four-year term as sheriff, Mascher, 58, has been with YCSO for more than 35 years.
+Starting as a volunteer reserve deputy in 1983, he became a full-time deputy in 1986 and has since worked every rank.

+His ascension to sheriff started with mentoring from his predecessor, Steve Waugh.
+Sheriff Waugh was halfway through his second term when he abruptly decided to retire in June 2011 at age 65.

+Since Waugh left in the middle of a term, it was up to the Yavapai County Board of Supervisors to appoint a replacement until the next election in Nov.
+2012.

+Waugh recommended the board select Mascher to fill the position.
+This was somewhat controversial at the time because Mascher had recently been rehired as chief deputy following a three-month retirement from YCSO.
+But Waugh assured the board that nothing fishy was going on and that Mascher was the best man for the job.
+The board ultimately agreed and unanimously appointed Mascher to be top cop in the county.

-During his time as sheriff, YCSO has seen many changes and has grown to reflect the times and needs of the community due to the hard work, dedication and commitment to excellence from all of its employees.
+During Mascher’s time as sheriff, YCSO has seen many changes and has grown to reflect the times and needs of the community.

-Mascher has a full workload over the next 13 months and plans to stay busy accomplishing some new goals while remaining devoted to the day to day operation of the agency.
+For his remaining 13 months as sheriff, Mascher said he has a full workload and plans to stay busy accomplishing some new goals while remaining devoted to the day-to-day operation of the agency.

 - Developers target Cornville for growth boom